 EXT.
-LONDON STREETS - AFTERNOON
+LONDON STREETS - MORNING

 JOHN and EILEEN have arrived back to LONDON and are visiting JOHNS PARENTS HOUSE, to help them prepare for the war.
 JOHN KNOCKS on the door to his PARENTS HOUSE.
-His FATHER answers the door.
+His FATHER answers the door, welcomes them inside and they have breakfast at the kitchen table that is already prepared for them.
+The RADIO is on.